wildstang/WildRank/README.md

 Data is stored in JavaScript localStorage as JSON strings.
 Results may be exported as either individual JSON files or a bulk CSV.

 ### Image Storage
 Pit scouting mode allows a scouter to capture a single image of each robot.
 Due to limits on localStorage space images stored on the device are limited to 360p (note: this is still likely too big and may have to be reduced later).
-However, full resolution images are uploaded to the Python server if in use.
-Images from localStorage can also be backed up to a Python server later with the normal pit upload results functionality.
+However, full resolution images are uploaded to a custom server if in use.
+Images from localStorage can also be backed up to a custom web server later with the normal pit upload results functionality.
 Warning: pit uploads will overwrite high resolution automatic uploads.
+Note: image capture is not available on the iOS app due to limitations of WebRTC on WKWebView.

 ## Synchronization Concepts
 Depending on your desired frequency of synchronization and abidance to the rules (I do not condone breaking of any FIRST rules nor intend to provide any interpretation of said rules), there are many ways to transfer data between clients.
 These concepts are listed below...

 ### Central Server
 A single client can act as a central server and receive results uploaded from other clients.
-This requires only the central server to use the Python web server, but limits only Python web server clients to data analysis.
+This requires only the central server to use a custom web server, but limits only custom web server clients to complete data analysis.
 The central server would then occasionally import these results to read them from file.
+This concept requires some kind of temporary network connection.
+One option is passing around an Ethernet cable with an appropriate adapter for the devices in use.

-### External Transfer
+### External File Transfer
-If all clients are using the Python web server, they can each upload results to themselves, leaving JSON files in `/uploads`.
-These files may then be transferred by any means, including flash drives, network storage, email, etc. This process is not as seemless as the above system, but can allow rapid synchronization without a continuous network connection.
+If all clients are using a custom web server, they can each upload results to themselves, leaving JSON files in `/uploads`.
+These files may then be transferred by any means, including flash drives, network storage, email, etc. This process is not as seemless as the above system, but can allow rapid synchronization without a network connection.

 ### Data Export (In Progress)
-If no clients run the Python web server, results can be exported in bulk to a CSV file which then is downloaded and may be transferred by any means.
+If no clients run a custom web server, results can be exported in bulk to a CSV file which then is downloaded and may be transferred by any means.
 A basic Python script, `csv2xls.py` can combine these CSV files into an Excel Spreadsheet.
-This again is not the most seamless method, but does not require any Python web servers.
+This again is not the most seamless method, but does not require any custom web servers.
 It does, however, require any analysis to be done in Excel, but this may be seen as an advantage for some users.

 ### QR Codes (Abandoned)
 QR codes were originally planned to be used to transfer results between clients.
 While this would allow for smooth, network-free, wireless data transfer, I found the size of the QR code to be extremely limiting (5-10 matches).
 Plus, not every device has a camera.